-- Description of monument and accessories set to perpetuate the corner position.
-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+- d used to evaluate the corner position. - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
 Fill in Cross Index & Seciton Diagram at bottom of sheet.